seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Come, poor remains of friends, rest on this rock.

 **CLITUS**
-Statilius show’d the torch-light, but, my lord,
+Statilius show'd the torch-light, but, my lord,
-He came not back: he is or ta’en or slain.
+He came not back: he is or ta'en or slain.

 **BRUTUS**
 Sit thee down, Clitus: slaying is the word;